-The Hotel Price Index™ (HPI™) from Hotels.com® is a unique global report on average accommodation prices in major destinations across the world.
+The Hotels.com® Hotel Price Index™ (HPI®) is a unique, global report on average accommodation prices in major destinations across the world.
 We’re really good at it and we’ve been doing it for over a decade.

-Back in 2004, we set the inaugural Index at 100 and have been tracking all bookings on 90 Hotels.com sites across all star ratings and property types ever since.
-Basically, we do a LOT of data gathering, analyse it and turn it into the HPI so you can see how prices are changing in your favourite places, where you can get the best value, what’s happening in your home country and what trends you should be jumping on.
+Back in 2004, we set the inaugural Index at 100 and have been tracking bookings made on all 90 Hotels.com sites ever since.
+Basically, we do a LOT of data gathering and analyzing so you can see how prices are changing in your favorite places, where you can get the best value, what’s happening in your home country and what trends you should be jumping on.

 The international scale of Hotels.com, in terms of the number of consumers, properties and destinations covered, makes the Hotel Price Index one of the most comprehensive benchmarks available.

 We’re proud that the HPI is respected as the definitive report on hotel prices paid around the world and is used as a reference tool by the media, travelers, hoteliers, financial analysts, investors, tourism bodies and academics.

 We’ve crunched a whole lot of numbers to bring you these results and below explains a bit more about what each section contains and means.

 You might think the “How have accommodation prices changed globally?” page sounds pretty self-explanatory, and in a way, it is.
 But it goes a bit deeper than how much people dished out on a holiday or business trip.
 It shows us the fluctuations in the Hotel Price Index on a global and regional basis since we started in 2004 (when the Index was set at 100).
 By following the price changes as an Index, it makes it easy for us, and you, to see the changes that are happening across the world.
 We don’t have to worry about factoring what’s happening with exchange rates.
 We used all the relevant transactions on Hotels.com during 2017, and weighted them to reflect the size of each market.